 For procedures requiring anesthesia or moderate sedation, one visitor will be allowed.

 For outpatient visits not requiring anesthesia (i.e. lab draw, X-ray, etc.), the patient is allowed one support person.

 - Visitation is at the discretion of the ED provider.

 At the Regional West campus there continue to be only be four entrances open to access the building.
 Those entrances include the Emergency Room, main Medical Center, Medical Plaza North, and Medical Plaza South.

 Postponements and Cancelations

 Our community’s health is our priority.
-Out of caution, Regional West is canceling or postponing some upcoming events.
+Out of caution, Regional West may be canceling or postponing some events.
 Please check the Regional West event calendar and Facebook page for updates.
 We apologize for the inconvenience.